 Listed as having occurred within the general vicinity of the University Art Museum, the event was reported at 1:01 p.m. on Nov.
 21. The same time stamp reads for both the earliest and latest possible date and time at which the incident is reported to have transpired.

-This article has been updated to reflect the expungement of charges against Amelia Herb for domestic violence.
+This article has been updated to reflect the dismissal and expungement of charge against [name redacted] for domestic violence.